matchID-project/matchID-project.github.io/tutorial.md

 If have no idea about evaluation : **evaluation is a very important thing**.

-We had a huge *chance* while building the first algorithms of matchID : we had a target dataset of about 27k people which were already annotated as dead in the file we had to clean.
+We had a huge *chance* while building the first algorithms of `matchID` : we had a target dataset of about 27k people which were already annotated as dead in the file we had to clean.
 This target had no major statistical bias and we could mesure a maximum recall of 97.5% with the elasticsearch levenshtein 2 method, whereas a pure SQL method lead as to a *not so bad* 92%.
 But a maximum 97.5% of recall only means a point of equality to 95% (recall = precision) and to a 90% recall = 99,8% precision.
-All those mesures were taken on the usecase of matching dead people as declared by INSEE in the French driving licence file.
+All those mesures were taken on the use case of matching dead people as declared by INSEE in the French driving licence file.
 As we apply matchID, with various adaptations, on many use cases, we can say that performance is not an absolute thing, widely depends on the quality of your files and on your business case.
 So : an evaluation has to be driven on a reasonable (huge enough) amount of data to be serious.

 Performance of a matching should not be measured in a mono-dimensional score.
 Two factors have to be considered : precision and recall - or false alarm rate / true positive rate - which lead to [ROC curves](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 Only this second method can be evaluated when you have no idea where your missed targets are (which is often the case if you have to use matchID).

 Another method for evaluation is the [cost-loss method](https://en.wikipedia.org/wiki/Cost-loss_model), which helps you choose the right threshold for your *business*.

-Those methods are not helped for now in matchID and has to be planned in a further evolution of the frontend.
+Those methods are not helped for now in `matchID` and has to be planned in a further evolution of the frontend.

 For now, you will have to take care about the amount of data you annotate (don't talk about a 99.99 precision if you didn't annotate at least 20.000 data without an error).
-You will have to take care about the representativity of your annotations too. matchID helps you in that way as the validation selects random data to annotate when you click on the reload button.
+You will have to take care about the representativity of your annotations too. `matchID` helps you in that way as the validation selects random data to annotate when you click on the reload button.

 You have to follow this representativity a graph button to display some statistics :